open-edge-insights/eii-core/README.md

   ---
   > **Note:**
-  > * If `ia_visualizer` service is enabled in the [docker-compose.yml](build/docker-compose.yml) file, please
-     run command `$ xhost +` in the terminal before starting EII stack, this is a one time configuration.
-     This is needed by `ia_visualizer` service to render the UI
   > * For running EII services in IPC mode, make sure that the same user should be there in publisher and subscriber.
      If publisher is running as root (eg: VI, VA), then the subscriber also need to run as root.
      In [docker-compose.yml](build/docker-compose.yml) if `user: ${EII_UID}` is in publisher service, then the same `user: ${EII_UID}` has to be in subscriber service.
 If the publisher doesn't have the user specified like above, then the subscriber service should not have that too.
-  > * In case multiple VideoIngestion or VideoAnalytics services are needed to be launched, then the
-     [docker-compose.yml](build/docker-compose.yml) file can be modified with the required configurations and below command can be used to build and run the containers.
-  >    ```sh
-  >     $ docker-compose up --build -d
-  >     ```
   ---

-All the below EII build and run commands to be executed from the [WORKDIR]/IEdgeInsights/build/ directory.
+All the below EII build and run commands needs to be executed from the `[WORKDIR]/IEdgeInsights/build/` directory.

 Below are the usecases supported by EII to bring up the respective services mentioned in the yaml file.